Table Of Contents

 ⚠️ Warning: This method will permanently damage your ignition switch.

-Method 3: Powering the Dashboard for Car Start
+Method 3: Powering the Dashboard For Car Start

 For some models, powering the dashboard can help get the engine going.